elsiklab/maizemine_doc/docs/index.md

 To utilize this template, which is shown in the figure below, users only need to enter the gene model name (DB identifier) for their gene of interest and click the "Show Results" button.
 In addition to information on gene expression, detailed information will be returned on the sample growth stage, organ group, and plant ontology (PO) terms.

-![Gene Expression Search](./images/fig5_gene_expression_template.png "Gene Expression Search") The result page returns gene expression values in FPKP for 91 tissues.
+![Gene Expression Search](./images/fig5_gene_expression_template.png "Gene Expression Search") The result page returns gene expression values in FPKM for 115 tissues.
 The layout of the results table may be customized by clicking on "Manage Columns" (Box 1).
 Users may generate the code for the query in Perl, Python, Java, Ruby, JavaScript or XML (Box 2).
 The search results can be downloaded by clicking on "Export" (Box 3).
 The format options for the results download file are tab-separated (.tsv), comma-separated values (.csv), XML, or JSON.
 Additionally, if the results are genomic features, then the results can be downloaded in GFF3 and BED format as well.

 ![Gene Expression Search Results](./images/fig6_gene_expression_template_results.png "Gene Expression Search Results")